-Officials: Taliban attack Afghan security forces, killing 21
+Taliban attack Afghan security forces in north, killing 37

-KABUL, Afghanistan (AP) — An Afghan official says the Taliban has attacked Afghan security forces in the country’s north, killing at least 21.
+KABUL, Afghanistan (AP) — Taliban insurgents have launched separate attacks on Afghan security forces in the country’s north, killing at least 37, provincial officials said Monday.

-Mohammad Yusouf Ayubi, head of the provincial council in Kunduz province, says at least 13 were killed in an attack on a checkpoint they were manning in Dashti Archi district, with another 15 security forces wounded.
+Mohammad Yusouf Ayubi, head of the provincial council in Kunduz province, said that at least 13 security forces were killed in an attack on a checkpoint they were manning in Dashti Archi district, with another 15 security forces wounded there.
 The firefight began late Sunday and continued into Monday morning.

-Meanwhile in Zawzjan province, Provincial Police Chief Gen. Faqir Mohammad Jawzjani says Fighting Monday morning with Taliban in Khamyab district left at least eight police killed, forcing the troops to withdraw from a district headquarters to avoid civilian causalities after intense fighting.
-Three other police were wounded, he added, while seven Taliban were killed and eight were wounded.
+Meanwhile in Jawzjan province, Provincial Police Chief Gen. Faqir Mohammad Jawzjani said the Taliban attacked Khamyab district from different directions, forcing Afghan forces to withdraw from the district headquarters to avoid civilian causalities.

+“There was intense fighting and we didn’t want civilian houses destroyed, or any civilian casualties,” said Jawzjani.
+He said that at least eight policemen were killed and three other police were wounded.
+Seven Taliban were killed and eight were wounded during the gun battle, he added.

 Most Read Nation & World Stories